 Key Ingredients and Their Roles

 The effectiveness of any topical pain reliever hinges on its active ingredients.
-Here’s a breakdown of what powers Bengay and Icy Hot.
+Here’s a breakdown of what commonly powers Bengay and Icy Hot.

 Bengay’s Active Components

-• Menthol (1%–16%): Provides a cooling sensation that soothes the skin.
+- Menthol: Provides a cooling sensation that soothes the skin and helps reduce the feeling of pain.

 Icy Hot’s Active Components